Reviews You Can Rely On

 Multiple Burials

-The Tracker S, like its cousin the Tracker 3, is built to easily jump to the closest (strongest) signal; it can also supress a signal for 60 seconds.
-Like most things, both of these designs have advantages and disadvantages.
+The Tracker S is built to easily jump to the closest and strongest signal.
+Using BCA's proprietary Signal Suppression function, it can also suppress a single signal for 60 seconds.
+Like most things, these particular design features have advantages and disadvantages.

 Credit: Ian Nicholson